perldoc ResourcePool::Factory

 You must override this method in order to do something useful.

-Returns: ResourcePool::Resource
+Returns: ResourcePool::Resource$factory->info

 This method is used for reporting purposes.
 It doesn't take any arguments and just returns some human readable string to identify the factory (and the related resource).